-WASHINGTON – Today, U.S. Senator Amy Klobuchar (D-MN) and Senator Roy Blunt (R-MO), the Ranking Member and Chair of the Senate Rules Committee, announced that they have reached an agreement on legislation to reform the process to pursue claims of sexual harassment or other workplace discrimination experienced on Capitol Hill.
-The final text of the bipartisan legislation was agreed upon by leaders in the Senate and House of Representatives and would reform the dispute resolution process, protect workers, increase transparency and hold Members of Congress accountable.
+WASHINGTON, DC – Today, U.S. Senator Amy Klobuchar (D-MN) and Senator Roy Blunt (R-MO), the Ranking Member and Chair of the Senate Rules Committee, announced legislation to reform the process to pursue claims of sexual harassment or other workplace discrimination experienced on Capitol Hill passed the Senate.
+The bipartisan legislation, which has more than 40 original co-sponsors in the Senate, reforms the dispute resolution process, protects workers, increases transparency and holds Members of Congress accountable.

 This legislation would change the way harassment claims are handled in Congress by eliminating the required 30-day “counseling” period, the required 30-day mediation phase, and the 30-day “cooling off” period.
 The legislation would allow a victim to immediately pursue an administrative hearing or file a civil action.
 It would also hold Members of Congress personally liable by requiring them to reimburse the Treasury for awards and settlements stemming from acts of harassment they personally commit, including Members who leave office.